Manage DNS records and recordsets in Azure DNS using the Azure CLI

 www.contoso.com.
 3600 IN A 134.170.188.221

 Azure DNS manages all DNS records using record sets.
 A record set (also known as a resource record set) is the collection of DNS records in a zone that have the same name and are of the same type.
 Most record sets contain a single record.
-However, examples like the one above, in which a record set contains more than one record, are not uncommon.
+However, examples like the one above, in which a record set contains more than one record, aren't uncommon.

 For example, suppose you have already created an A record 'www' in the zone 'contoso.com', pointing to the IP address '134.170.185.46' (the first record above).
 To create the second record you would add that record to the existing record set, rather than create an additional record set.